thoelken/dataplan/Bugs - Improvements.md

   * empty box left where wordcloud used to be
   * Action Number/Acronym/Title all the same text

+### 1.3 Other DMP Metadata
+  * User Name not entered anywhere.
+Who is the user anyway?
+The creator?
+The PI?

 ### 1.4 Please select from the following options
   * Yes!
 I will use.. introduces weird page formatting
   * ENA enters nothing